 Specialised groups will meet and identify rules applicable to specific circumstances in the space domain.
 Individual experts will be tasked with drafting and discussing rules at meetings of the experts held at regular intervals (approximately every 13 weeks).
 Discussions on the origins, scope and possible sources of disagreement of each rule will be detailed in the associated commentary to be included in the Manual alongside each rule.

-To ensure seamless synergy between different areas of law applicable to military activities in outer space, rule-drafting will take place in incremental stages:
+To ensure seamless synergy between different areas of law applicable to military activities in outer space, rule-drafting will take place in stages:

 - Part A - focusing on military uses of space in a global security context that is relatively benign.